[updated January 2019 with help from Pattie]

 One warning — if you see something you love but the price makes you hesitate, keep in mind that many store owners will discount items if it isn’t the height of tourist season (and sometimes even then).
 Many things are marked up specifically to let them appear to give a discount, so ask to see if you can get the price reduced.
 Also, unless it is absolutely one-of-a-kind that you’ve always wanted, make a note and keep shopping: you may find something like it at another store, and less expensive.

 ♥ ♥ Away from Old Town is Meow Wolf.
 I can’t possibly do this justice in words.
-It is a combination of art installation, science-fiction role-play, amusement park, social encounter, and insider joke, all in one.
+It is a combination of art installation, science-fiction role-play, amusement park, a social encounter, and a set of inside jokes, all in one.
 Allow a few hours so you don’t feel rushed, and explore.
 If you have kids with you they may not want to leave; if your “inner child” is within reach, you may not either.
 Highly recommended.
 Be sure to crawl through the fireplace and walk into the refrigerator (there, does that intrigue you?).

 10,000 Waves is the best Japanese baths outside Japan, according to some of my friends.
 Get a tub outside at night and see the stars without urban light pollution!
 Or, get a massage and spa treatment.